Mailman (City Letter Carrier)

 Best Rated

-Asked by Pablo over 11 years ago
+Asked by Tiffany over 11 years ago

-Asked by Angel over 11 years ago
+Asked by kyle over 11 years ago

 With parcel deliveries becoming so ubiquitous thanks to internet shopping, I have often thought that a mailbox similar to the USPS blue mailboxes might be a good and secure way to delivering parcels.
 Do you know how these actually work?